California Marriage License - General Information

 A judge or retired judge of a court of appeals, a district court, or a court created by an act of Congress the judges of which are entitled to hold office during good behavior.

 A judge or retired judge of a bankruptcy court or a tax court.

 A legislator or constitutional officer of this state or a member of Congress who represents a district within this state, while that person holds office.

-California Family Code 400.1 allows marriage to be solemnized by a county supervisor or a mayor of a city elected in accordance with Article 3 (commencing with Section 34900) of Chapter 4 of Part 1 of Division 2 of Title 4 of the Government Code, while that person holds office.
-The county supervisor or mayor shall obtain and review from the county clerk all available instructions for marriage solemnization before the county supervisor or mayor first solemnizes a marriage.
+California Family Code 400.1 allows marriage to be solemnized by a County Supervisor, City Clerk, or Mayor of a city elected in accordance with Article 3 (commencing with Section 34900) of Chapter 4 of Part 1 of Division 2 of Title 4 of the Government Code, while that person holds office.
+The County Supervisor, City Clerk, or Mayor shall obtain and review from the County Clerk all available instructions for marriage solemnization before the County Supervisor, City Clerk, or Mayor first solemnizes a marriage.